winardiaris/pabrikon/README.md

     build icon from svg to png

   pabrikon --clean
-    this clean the project from png and symlink file
+    clean the project from png and symlink file

   pabrikon --clean --type=png
-    this clean the project from png file
+    clean the project from png file

   pabrikon --clean --type=symlink
-    this clean the project from symlink file
+    clean the project from symlink file

   pabrikon -h
     show this help usage